OokTech/TW5-Bob/Configuration.md

   be served.
   - The items in this are in the form `prefix: /path/to/folder`, see the file server documentation for more.
+- `saver` this holds settings for the single file saver
+  - `host` the host for the saver server
+  - `port` the port that the saver listens on
+  - `key` an optional key, if this is set than the same key has to be entered in each of the single file wikis in order for the server to save them.
+  - `disable` set this to `yes` to disable the single file saver sever
 - `acceptance` this is a setting for accepting that you will get no help if you do something that requires it to be set.
 These are things that are either insecure or have a very good chance of breaking your wiki.
 You will get no